cloudiator/colosseum/documentation/api/entities/CloudCredential.md

-# Credential Actions
+﻿# Credential Actions
 ***

 ###Description

-The Credential entity represents an User of the system which is identified by user and secret.
+The CloudCredential entity represents the user account for a specified cloud.

 ***